Yeok-c/yeok-c.github.io/_pages/about.md

   - /about.html
 ---

+# This site is deprecated as of August 2025.
+New updates will be on [yeok.uk](yeok.uk)

+---
 - I grew up in Penang, Malaysia - an island known for community, culture, and engineering.
 - I was awarded The Hong Kong Jockey Club Full Entry Scholarship and received my Bachelor in Electronic and Information Engineering from The Hong Kong Polytechnic University in 2022.
 - During my undergraduate studies, on top of taking related subjects, I pursued Artificial Intelligence / Deep Learning: